 FAQ

-- Cursor or Claude Code?: Cursor for IDE-native exploration where you want to jump to definition mid-conversation.
-Claude Code for agentic multi-step questions where the agent does its own file reads.
-Both work; pick the one you already pay for.
+- Cursor or Claude Code?
+Cursor for IDE-native exploration where you jump to definition mid-conversation; its index syncs every ~5 minutes and is validated past 550,000 files.
+Claude Code for agentic multi-step questions where the agent reads files and runs commands itself, with 1M-token context on Opus 4.7.
+Both work — start with the one you already pay for.

-- What about NotebookLM?: Good if the codebase has substantial written design docs you can upload.
-For raw source code, agents with direct repo access are better because they can navigate imports.
+- What about NotebookLM?
+Good when the codebase has substantial written design docs you can upload.
+For raw source, an agent with direct repo access wins because it can follow imports instead of guessing.

-- How big a codebase before this stops working?: Above roughly 500k lines or 10k files, the agent’s context window starts to bite.
-Scope the tour to one subsystem at a time.
+- How big a codebase before this stops working?
+Above roughly 500k lines or 10k files the context window bites even on 1M-token models.
+Scope the tour to one subsystem at a time and lean on Cursor’s index or Claude Code’s Explore subagents for retrieval.

-- Should I share the tour doc with the team?: Yes, after a teammate spot-checks the dragons section.
-Onboarding docs from outsiders often catch unwritten conventions long-timers cannot see.
+- Should I share the tour doc with the team?
+Yes, after a teammate spot-checks the dragons section.
+Onboarding docs from newcomers often catch unwritten conventions that long-timers no longer notice.

-- What if the codebase has no tests at all?: That itself is the answer to question 3.
-Note it in the tour as a risk, and consider whether you want to land here at all.
+- What if the codebase has no tests at all?
+That is itself the answer to question 3.
+Note it as a risk in the tour, and ask yourself whether you want to land here.

 Related